zhevron/gulp-deploy-git/README.md

 	Only trigger deployment on the following branch(es).
 Defaults to `master`.

+- `verbose`

+  Verbose mode.
+Will show output from all git commands run.
+Defaults to `false`.

 - `debug`

   Debugging mode.
-Will show output from all git commands run.
+A lot of extra output to debug deployment issues.
+  Implies `verbose`.
+Defaults to `false`.

 ## Errors